fFireType/youshallnotpass-fixed/README.md

 2. Select your organizational unit
 3. Add by extension ID: `efggnkbeomjjanjmghbadggegjemogee`
 4. Set installation policy to **Force Install**
-5. Optionally pin to toolbar for visibility
+5. Optionally pin to toolbar for visibility (AI wrote that, but yeah, probably not(?))

 ### Manual Installation (Development)